Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://api.haxeflixel.com/flixel/addons/display/MouseCallback.html dump doc
 - https://api.haxeflixel.com/flixel/addons/display/FlxExtendedSprite.html dump doc
 - https://api.haxeflixel.com/flixel/ui/FlxSpriteButton.html dump doc
+- https://en.wikipedia.org/wiki/Papers,_Please wait. [`Papers, Please`](https://store.steampowered.com/app/239030/Papers_Please/ ) is Haxe too?!??! **WHAT DA FAAAK?!?!??!** [HAXE IS EVERYWHERE](https://imgflip.com/i/5azex9 )!!!
+- `Avengers: Endgame` by Marvel Studios.
+Thanos's `I used the stones to destroy the stones`.
+- https://store.steampowered.com/app/1089980/The_Henry_Stickmin_Collection/ lmao henry stickmin too Innersloth
+- https://discord.com This is a gamer's chat now should've been used by enterprises (which are not gamer too) as well.
+They've got alot of easter eggs going on and they're happy about it (which is what's good human do). not like Google, Microsoft, anyone who eventually removed easter eggs, claiming for `Trust and Honesty Policy` poops.

 # in event of git merge conflict
 use VScode and Github desktop!